 From training for big-league basketball games to starting in a swimming race, it is only natural that your child will experience pressure in sports.
 However, this will allow him to learn how to cope with what he’s feeling and work his way toward success.

 Although not every job entails a stressful environment, having the capability to cope well when the going gets tough is a valuable skill that companies appreciate in employees.
 Be it staying calm during an interview or tackling a task given on short notice, someone who has practiced handling pressure as a child has a better chance at succeeding.

 Playing sports also involves situations that require children to make important decisions.
 In fact, plenty of situations in sports force athletes to make quick and decisive actions that can make or break the team’s chance of winning the game.

-For instance, sports like basketball and soccer require every player to decide the perfect time to shoot or pass the ball to their teammates.
+For instance, sports like basketball and soccer require that basketball agent and soccer agent learn to every player to decide the perfect time to shoot or pass the ball to their teammates.
 While personal achievements are important in these sports, allowing the entire team to benefit is the primary objective.
 This is why assists are included in the criteria when determining the most valuable player of the game.